Rob Gronkowski Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Matchup vs. Carolina

-- Gronkowski is averaging 38.5 receiving yards per game in four career matchups against the Panthers, 19.0 fewer than his receiving yards prop bet over/under for Sunday's game (57.5).
+- Gronkowski has averaged 38.5 receiving yards per game in his four career matchups against the Panthers, 18.0 fewer than his over/under for Sunday's game.

-- Gronkowski, in four matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- In four matchups, Gronkowski has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Panthers.

 - Note: Gronkowski's stats vs. Panthers date back to 2016.